tymnicholas/spring-boot-web/README.md

 # spring-boot-web

 Run create-spring-boot-web-table.sql in MySQL database.
-Modify project's application.properties folder with username and password for database.
+Modify project's application.properties folder with username, password for database and url for database path.